High-rise syndrome: Righting

 During a fall from a high place, a cat can reflexively twist its body and right itself using its acute sense of balance and its flexibility.
 This is known as the cat's "righting reflex".
 The minimum height required for this to occur in most cats (safely) would be around 90 cm.

 However, it has been argued that, after having reached terminal velocity, cats would orient their limbs horizontally such that their body hits the ground first.

 A 1987 study speculated that this is done after falling five stories to ensure the cat reaches a terminal velocity by thereafter relaxing and spreading their bodies to increase drag.
 In 2021, a Chicago cat jumped from the fifth floor of a burning building, bounced after landing on a grass lawn feet-first and survived with no injuries.

-Why cats fall from high places
+Reasons cats fall from high places

-Cats have a natural fondness for heights, which leads to falls when the cat is distracted or falls asleep.
+Cats have a natural fondness for heights, which leads to falls when the cat is distracted or goes to sleep.
 If this were to occur in a tree, the cat might be able to save itself by grabbing on with its claws.
 Many building materials such as concrete and painted metal do not allow a cat to grip successfully.